essej/paulxstretch/readme.txt

 01-05-2018 1.0.0 preview 4
-	-Added reset parameters (except main volume and input pass through) command to settings menu -Added option to settings menu to ignore loading imported audio file when recalling state -Added support for dropping audio files to GUI -Removed an unnecessary level of buffering (doesn't reduce latency but should help a bit with CPU usage) -Added About window
+	-Added reset parameters (except main volume and input pass through) command to settings menu -Added option to settings menu to ignore loading imported audio file when recalling state -Added support for dropping audio files to GUI (available functionality depends on host, many will simply provide the file name of the source of audio file, so audio clip/event/item specific audio won't be imported) -Removed an unnecessary level of buffering (doesn't reduce latency but should help a bit with CPU usage) -Added About window